henspace/text2lesson-docs/docs/formatting/asciimath.md

 x = (-b +- sqrt(b^2 - 4ac))/(2a)
 ```

 You could probably see what that equation was going to look like.
-Here it is rendered in _Text2Lesson_:
+Here it is rendered in _RapidQandA_:

 ![equation for solution of quadratic equation](../images/quadratic.png)